havilah-12/PRODIGY_WD_03/README.md

 ## Description
 Technologies Used: HTML,CSS & Javscript.
-Implemented functions to handle user clicks, track game state, and checked  for winning conditions. users can play against each other or against an AI opponent, aiming to get three markers in a row to win the game.
+Implemented functions to handle user clicks, track game state, and checked  for winning conditions ( X or O ). users can play against each other or against an AI opponent, aiming to get three markers in a row to win the game.
+Winner is displayed after each game.

 ## Contributing
 I feel gratitude and motivated for the contributions!
 Here are some ways you can get started: